-Once you're set up, you're ready to find some treasure or caches.
-Caches are containers of all sizes that may be camouflaged to blend into their surroundings.
-They may be hidden under a rock, behind a tree or maybe even in a more urban setting.
+Once your phone is set-up, you'll have to choose which caches to go after.
+Caches are containers of all sizes that may hold a logbook to sign or even an inexpensive toy or trinkets for trade.
+The caches may be camouflaged to blend into their surroundings.
+They are hidden all over the world by fellow geocachers and may be hidden under a rock, behind a tree or maybe even in a more urban setting.

-Caches are hidden all over the world by fellow geocachers.
-Some are easy to find while others may require a long hike, so check the difficulty and terrain ratings on the web page before you go.
+- Some caches are easy to find while others may require a long hike.
+Be sure to check the difficulty and terrain ratings on the web page before you go.